rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 # Details of the Data Model

 ## ODM Core.Datasets Level Class

-The Record Level Class documents the core elements of a data set, including information about the origin of the data set, who collected the data, and how to cite the data set.
-See details in the [Dataset table](Tables/ODMDataset_table.csv).
-A data set is a collection of locations, at each location a collection events, at each event a collection of metrics; for example, a program releases a data set every five years containing all the data collection locations, events and metrics occurring in the previous five years.
-We recommend storing metadata about the data sets in a trusted online data repository ensuring we have sufficient information about data sets’ origins.
-If a program does not have the resources to build a repository, we recommend using USGS ScienceBase, which is available to all.
-Find more information about ScienceBase here https://www.sciencebase.gov/about/.
+The Data Sets Class documents the core elements of a data set, including information about the origin of the data set, who collected the data, and how to cite the data set.
+See details of our implementation in the [Data set table](Tables/ODMDataset_table.csv).
+A data sets are a collection of locations.
+At each location, there can be a series of collection events or data collection actions.
+At each event, programs collect various metrics.

+Access to robust metadata documentation on the provenance of the data sets we combined is critical for the trust of the end data users (CITE).
+We recommend storing metadata about the data set in an accessible, searchable repository.
+Include information such as where the data is stored, how often it is updated, and information about the ownership of the data, ensuring accessibility to information about the origins of data sets in the integrated data set.
+We use the USGS ScienceBase data repository to document metadata about the data set.
+ScienceBase is available to all.
+Find more information about ScienceBase go here https://www.sciencebase.gov/about/.

-Details of the ODM2 implementation of the Dataset table : https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md
+Details of the ODM2 implementation of the Dataset table: https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md

 ### The Stream Habitat Monitoring Implentation